The rise of YouTube as full-time career in Ghana; All there is to know

 Would you advise one to pursue Youtube full-time from the get-go?

 Why not?
-It’s could be a career path if taken seriously so I wouldn’t mind encouraging people to explore
+It could be a career path if taken seriously so I wouldn’t mind encouraging people to explore.

 What courses would you advise an SHS graduate who plans on entering the YouTube space to pursue at the university?